Nine Bodies in a Mexican Morgue: Production

 Nine Bodies in a Mexican Morgue was originally conceived by Anthony Horowitz in 2020, developed in partnership with Blumhouse Television for the short-form streaming platform Quibi.
 Following Quibi’s shutdown, the project was reimagined as a six-part limited series and commissioned by MGM+.

 Horowitz serves as the series’ writer, creator, and executive producer.
 The production is handled by Eleventh Hour Films, with Jill Green and Eve Gutierrez also executive producing alongside Horowitz.

-Principal photography began in mid-2024, with filming taking place in the Canary Islands, which doubled for the Mexican jungle setting.
+Principal photography began in mid-2024, with filming taking place in the Canary Islands, which doubled for the Mexican jungle and desert settings.

 In May 2024, the BBC joined the project as a co-broadcaster, acquiring UK rights to the series.
 It was announced that the show would premiere on BBC One and be available for streaming on BBC iPlayer.
 Sue Deeks, Head of BBC Programme Acquisition, described the series as “an ingenious, original and suspenseful murder mystery multiplied by nine.”